munificent/craftinginterpreters/book/hash-tables.md

 it initializes every element to be an empty bucket and then stores the array (and its capacity) in the hash table's main struct.
 This code is fine for when we insert the very first entry into the table, and we require the first allocation of the array.
-But what about when we already have an array and we need to grow it?
+But what about when we already one and we need to grow it?

 Back when we were doing a dynamic array, we could just use `realloc()` and let the C standard library copy everything over.
 That doesn't work for a hash table.
 Remember that to choose the bucket for each entry, we take its hash key *modulo the array size*.
-That means that if the array size changes, all of the entries may end up in different buckets.
+That means that when the array size changes, entries may end up in different buckets.

 We need to recalculate the buckets for each of the existing entries in the hash table.
 That in turn could cause new collisions which we need to resolve.
 So the